 1. Service Area Public Health - Regulatory Services 2.
 Proposal No. 35 3.
 Head of Service Tim Nichols What is the proposal?
 Use the savings proposal wording and more detail if need ded 4.
-Budget Proposal Environmental Health and Licensing: Animal Welfare and Pest Control - £95,000 Outsource dog kennelling and outsource animal welfare Commercialise wildlife management service Consider stopping a service or offering a skeleton service Highlight the most significant disproportionate impacts on groups 5.
+Budget Proposal Environmental Health and Licensing: Animal Welfare and Pest Control - £95 Outsource dog kennelling and outsource animal welfare Commercialise wildlife management service Consider stopping a service or offering a skeleton service ,000 Highlight the most significant disproportionate impacts on groups 5.
 Summary of impacts No disproportionate impacts identified related to protected characteristics Regulatory services are less used by more privileged/financially secure.
-The char those on limited income who may instead tolerate living with rodents and insect p 6.
-Assess level of impact (1= low/minimal 5 = high/significant) 1 7.
-Key actions to What actions are planned to reduce/avoid negative impacts and increase pos itive impacts? reduce negative impacts We will consider introduce a manageable way of offering concessionary rates in 2 2016-17.
+The charging regiment those on limited income who may instead tolerate living with rodents and insect pests.
+0 0 0 7.
+6. Assess level of impact (1= low/minimal 5 = high/significant) 1 1 7.
+Key actions to What actions are planned to reduce/avoid negative impacts and increase positive imp itive impacts? reduce negative impacts We will consider introduce a manageable way of offering concessionary rates in 2 016-17.
 8. Full EIA?
 Not needed

-9. Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
-Income and requests for service 10.
+9. Monitoring and How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+Evaluation Income and requests for service 10.
 Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
 None

 1. Service Area Public Health - Community Safety: Crime & Disorder Partnership Management 2.
 Proposal No. 36 3.
 Head of Service Peter Castleton What is the proposal?
-Use the savings proposal wording and more detail if r eeded 4.
-Budget Proposal Community Safety: Crime & Disorder Partnership Management Reduction in core community safety services that support wider community safety work saving £62,000 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts 6.
+Use the savings proposal wording and more detail if need ded 4.
+Budget Proposal Community Safety: Crime & Disorder Partnership Management Reduction in core community safety services that support wider community safety work saving £62,000 5.
+Summary of impacts Support to deliver resolution to hate incidents relating to disability, ethnicity, religion and status and sexual orientation and cases of domestic and sexual violence is reduced mean have to spend more time on back office functions resulting in reduced capacity for front lies. ientation on and belief, gender, trans ed meaning front line workers 6.
 Assess level of impact (1= low/minimal 5 = high/significant) 4 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts Increased community collaboration and co-operation to help bridge the gap cr resource.
-Work is in train to engage with communities affected to help them be enable communities to provide more direct support to victims.
-Some communi sustaining than others.
-For example the LGBT Community Safety Forum is no Harassment Forum by contrast still receives considerable support from the co e more self-sustaining and to ties are closer to being self- w entirely self-sufficient, the Racial
+7. Key actions to reduce negative impacts Increased community collaboration and co-operation to help bridge the gap creat resource.
+Work is in train to engage with communities affected to help them be menable communities to provide more direct support to victims.
+Some communities sustaining than others.
+For example the LGBT Community Safety Forum is now element and the countries of the ore self-sustaining and to sare closer to being self-entirely self-sufficient, the Racial